Save Britain's Heritage: Publications

-These publications advocate the preservation and reuse of, amongst other things, nonconformist chapels, redundant Anglican churches, Victorian mental hospitals, country houses, their gardens and outbuildings, and industrial buildings.SAVE Britain's Heritage also publishes an action guide, to assist campaigners with setting up their own groups to advocate the case for particular buildings.
+These publications advocate the preservation and reuse of, amongst other things, nonconformist chapels, redundant Anglican churches, Victorian mental hospitals, country houses, gardens and outbuildings, and industrial buildings.

+SAVE also publishes an action guide, to assist campaigners with setting up their own groups to advocate the case for particular buildings.
 An exhibition highlighting the first 30 years of its work was held at the Victoria and Albert Museum in 2005.